y1zhou/knowledge-base/content/courses/nonparam-stat/1-introduction/1.2-fundamentals/index.md

 slug: "nonparametric-methods-fundamentals"
 summary: "Some basic tools such as the permutation test and the binomial test.
 We also introduce order statistics and ranks, which will come in handy in later chapters."
 categories:
-  - Nonmarametric Methods
+  - Nonparametric Methods
 tags:
-  - Nonmarametric Methods
+  - Nonparametric Methods
   - Statistics
 date: 2019-01-25T22:50:34-05:00
 lastmod: 2019-01-25T22:50:34-05:00